FreeClimbAPI/Node-Speech-Recognition-How-To-Guide/README.md

    | APPLICATION_ID | Appliction IDs can be found under [Apps](https://www.freeclimb.com/dashboard/portal/applications) |
    | HOST | The url of where your app is being hosted (e.g. yourHostedApp.com) |

 3. Provide a value for the variables `to` and `from` in makeARecording.js.
 The `to` number is any phone number you wish to call.
-This number must be [verified](https://docs.freeclimb.com/docs/using-your-trial-account#section-verifying-outbound-numbers). `from` is a FreeClimb number that makes the call ([Incoming Numbers](https://www.freeclimb.com/dashboard/portal/numbers)).
+This number must be [verified](https://docs.freeclimb.com/docs/using-your-trial-account#section-verifying-outbound-numbers) (for trial users) and in E.164 format. `from` is a FreeClimb number that makes the call ([Incoming Numbers](https://www.freeclimb.com/dashboard/portal/numbers)).

 ## Runnning the Tutorial